AkuaSweety/DCIT-307/README.md

 The Server must be ran first
 The Client is ran second
-Then the Administrator console can be start with SMS Utility Payment System The MsgReader can started, but a phone must be connected to serve as the modem Enjoy the software
+Then the Administrator console can be started with SMS Utility Payment System The MsgReader can started, but a phone must be connected to serve as the modem Enjoy the software